Geodesic Causal Inference: Treatment effects for random objects

 \subsection{Geodesic average treatment effects}

-Let $(\mathcal{M},d)$ be a uniquely extendable geodesic metric space.
-Units $i=1,\dots,n$ are either given a treatment or not treated.
-For the $i$-th unit, we observe a treatment indicator variable $T_{i}$, where $T_{i}=1$ if the $i$-th unit is treated and $T_{i}=0$ otherwise, along with an outcome
+Let $(\mathcal{M},d)$ be a uniquely extendable geodesic metric space that is complete and totally bounded.
+Units $i=1,\dots,n$ are either assigned to treatment or control.
+For the $i$-th unit, we observe a treatment indicator $T_i \in \{0,1\}$, where $T_i=1$ indicates treatment and $T_i=0$ otherwise.
+Let $Y_i(0), Y_i(1) \in \mathcal{M}$ denote the potential outcomes under control and treatment, respectively.
+We assume the stable unit treatment value assumption (SUTVA), which entails no interference between units and no hidden versions of treatment, and implies the consistency relation